golemfactory/golem-docs/docs/creators/javascript/quickstart.md

 !!! info

-    For the testing purposes we are providing pre-built image with Node: `529f7fdaf1cf46ce3126eb6bbcd3b213c314fe8fe884914f5d1106d4`
+    For the testing purposes we are providing pre-built image with Node.js already installed: `529f7fdaf1cf46ce3126eb6bbcd3b213c314fe8fe884914f5d1106d4`

 #### Define task to run on provider instance

 As the first task we would like to see the node version that is running on the given image.
 For this purpose we would like to call the `node -v` command on the provider.

 Let's first create task function that we would like to run on provider.
-The function named as Worker and implements [Worker](docs/modules/task\_work.md#worker) interface.
+The function named as Worker and implements [Worker](../docs/modules/task_work/#worker) interface.

 ```js
 const taskToRunOnProvider = async (workerContext) => {